flashbots/pm/README.md

 Flashbots is a research and development organization working on mitigating the negative externalities of current MEV extraction techniques and avoiding the existential risks MEV could cause to state-rich blockchains like Ethereum.
 Our primary focus is to enable a permissionless, transparent, and fair ecosystem for MEV extraction.
 It falls under three goals: Bringing Transparency to MEV Activity, Democratizing Access to MEV Revenue and Enabling Fair Redistribution of MEV Revenue

 Our efforts are focused on three verticals:
-* Flashbots Core: a private communication channel between miners and searchers for transparent and efficient MEV extraction.
+* Flashbots Auction: a private communication channel between miners and searchers for transparent and efficient MEV extraction.
 * Flashbots Data: a suite of tools for increasing MEV transparency and reducing information asymmetry.
 * Flashbots Research: an open, transparent, and collaborative research effort to tackle short and long term research questions relevant to MEV.